leeyuejia/GA_seif2020/unit_1/w01d1/instructor_notes/TERMINAL_NAVIGATION.md

 _After this lesson, students will be able to:_

-1. Describe basic aspects of how classes will work
 1. Download and install software necessary for the class
 1. Open Terminal
 1. Describe what a command line interface is